xaboy/form-create-doc/docs/en/v2/guide/README.md

 - More powerful global configuration

-- Customization is easier to expand
+- Custom components are easier to extend

 - Easier support for third-party UI libraries